 The University of Miami is committed to creating a culture of belonging for all students, including those who are pregnant and parenting.
 A document providing guidance for pregnant and parenting students at the University of Miami is posted on the University's Title IX website at the following link: https://titleix.miami.edu/policies-guidance/index.html.
-The Department is committed to supporting the needs of pregnant or parenting students and the Associate Chair for Graduate Studies is happy to assist, as needed, if additional accommodations are needed to support such students.
+The Department is committed to supporting the needs of pregnant or parenting students and the Associate Chair for Graduate Studies is happy to assist, as needed, if additional accommodations are helpful.